Semi-supervised Contrastive Learning Using Partial Label Information

-Nullspace turning is a flexible approach that is amenable to real world learning scenarios and promises to enable use of partial label information that is not accessible with current standard neural network approaches.
+We show that the use of equivalence classes significantly improves model performance when readily available, and while the equivalence classes are simulated, the potential increase in performance is worth obtaining the partial label information where possible.
+Nullspace tuning is a flexible approach that is amenable to real world learning scenarios and promises to enable use of partial label information that is not accessible with current standard neural network approaches.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-This work was supported by the National Institutes of Health under award numbers R01EB017230, and T32EB001628, and in part by the National Center for Research Resources, Grant UL1 RR024975-01.
+This work was submitted for review May 29, 2021.
+This work was supported by the National Institutes of Health under award numbers R01EB020666, R01EB017230, and T32EB001628, by the National Science Foundation under award number 1452485, and in part by the National Center for Research Resources, Grant UL1 RR024975-01.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
 This study was in part using the resources of the Advanced Computing Center for Research and Education (ACCRE) at Vanderbilt University, Nashville, TN which is supported by NIH S10 RR031634.